meirelesff/genderBR/cran-comments.md

-This is a minor update.
-In this version, I fixed some issues and included an internal dataset to speed up the package's main function, get_gender.
+This version mostly introduces minor bug fixes.
+In response to CRAN' checks, informative error messages are now returned in case of connection failures.
+Documentation was expanded.

 ## Test environments
-* Windows 10 (personal computer), R 3.4.4
+* Windows 10 (personal computer), R 4.0.3
 * Ubuntu 12.04.5 LTS (on travis-ci), R 3.4.4
 * Windows server 2012 R2 x64 (on appveyor), 3.5.0 RC
 * Win-builder (release and devel)